-The recipe comes together quickly and easily.
+The jalapeno lime sauce comes together quickly and easily.
 You just throw everything in a mini food processor and blend until smooth and creamy.

-It is effortless and always impresses people.
+It is such an easy sauce to make and always impresses people.
 I just love the vibrant green color and strong cilantro flavor.
-Overnight the cilantro flavor gets even stronger.
+If you leave the sauce overnight the cilantro flavor and garlic gets even stronger.

-This recipe is raw, vegan, soy-free, gluten-free and peanut-free.
+This creamy sauce is raw, vegan, soy-free, gluten-free and peanut-free.
 You can make it nut-free by using a nut-free plant milk in place of the almond milk.